ToolShedTested

 Pros

-• Kit includes battery and charger under $80 -- best out-of-box value in this roundup
+• Kit includes battery and charger within this budget tier -- best out-of-box value in this roundup

 • Straightforward controls for beginners